 Not everybody is happy with home share rental services.
 Barbara (who also didn’t want her last name used) lives on the same block as a townhouse in a trendy part of Toronto, whose owner lives elsewhere and has listed the property on VRBO, a site similar to Airbnb.
 Neighbours say the home is occupied by different people every week who hold late-night parties, play loud music, and use drugs.
 The permanent residents aren’t only concerned about noise, but about fire and vandalism.
 They wonder if the owner has commercial liability insurance.

 In April 2015, a couple in Calgary used Airbnb to rent out their home for a weekend.
 The client was a young man who held a nonstop party with more than 100 people, causing excessive damage and a biohazard situation in the house.
 Damages were estimated to be more than $50,000.

 Airbnb has launched a free $1 million liability insurance program to cover hosts.
-But this is secondary coverage, which requires homeowners to put in claims through their own insurance companies first.
-You should check with your insurer to see if rental activity is covered.
+But this is secondary coverage, which requires homeowners to put in claims through their own home insurance first.
+You should check with your insurer to see if short-term rental insurance is covered.

 While it’s not illegal to rent out your home for short periods on Airbnb, you may be slipping around municipal bylaws.
 You can also get into trouble if you own a condo unit.